nop33/si/src/content/custom-page/about.md

       ### Resilience-focused

-      Global catastrophic risks have the potential to curtail our civilization's future and or reverse past progress.
-To build resilience to the most extreme shocks, humanity has to act at all levels of governance.
+      Global catastrophic risks have the potential to curtail our civilization's future or even reverse past progress.
+To build resilience to the most extreme shocks, humanity has to improve coordination at all levels of governance.
 We are focused on supporting policy networks contributing to the mitigation of low-probability high-impact events.

       ### Science-based